 Construction impacts under Alternative A would include ground-disturbing activities (e.g., grading and excavation) that could lead to erosion of topsoil.
 Erosion from construction sites can increase sediment discharge to surface waters during storm events, thereby degrading downstream water quality.
 Construction activities would also include the routine use of potentially hazardous construction materials, such as concrete washings, oil, and grease that could spill onto the ground and dissolve into stormwater.
 Discharges of pollutants, including grease, oil, fuel, and sediments, to surface waters from construction activities and accidents are a potentially significant impact.
 Regulated construction activities in excess of one acre are required to apply for coverage under the NPDES General Construction Permit.
 The provisions of this permit include preparation of a SWPPP that would be developed prior to any ground disturbance.
 The SWPPP would include BMPs to reduce potential surface water contamination during storm events.
 BMPs would include, but not be limited to, those presented in Table 2.1-3.
 The BMPs within the SWPPP would minimize adverse impacts to the local and regional watershed from construction activities associated with Alternative A by reducing detachment of soil particles from bare soil, reducing the risk of soil contamination from construction materials (e.g., fuel, fertilizer, paint), or by preventing movement of loose soil into waterways.
+Should dewatering be needed during construction, extracted water would be treated in a proposed or temporary basin and/or be trucked out and disposed of consistent with stormwater regulations as described in Table 2.1-3.
 With adherence to the NPDES permitting program and implementation of the SWPPP, impacts to surface water quality from construction activities would be less than significant.